UdaySagar25/scala-spark/articleFiles/arrayMap.md

 |   5|  Sohaib|[86, 74, 70]|    false|
 +----+--------+------------+---------+
 ```

-### How to explode array elements?
+### How to explode the array elements?
-to explode an array elements, i.e., to create a new row for each of array elements, use `explode()` method.
+Exploding the array elements means to create a new row/record for each of the array element.
+To accomplish this, we use the method
+`explode(ColName)`, inside `withColumn()` method.
 ```scala
 val arrExplode=df.withColumn("Marks",explode($"Marks"))
 arrExplode.show()